pencer-io/pencer-io.github.io/_posts/2020-05-10-ctf-htb-popcorn.md

 Password: <-- enter toor here
 ```

-Can now ssh on to box as root to get the flag:
+I'm now on box as root user so can get the flag:

 ```text
 root@popcorn:/tmp# cat /root/root.txt